nnellans/bash-guide/README.md

   - Arguments passed to a script
   - Arguments passed to a shell function
 - Can be reassigned using the `set` command
-- Positional Parameter `0` always expands to the name of the shell or shell script, which means the first passed argument will be at Positional Parameter `1`
+- Positional Parameter `0` always expands to the name of the shell or shell script, which means the first actual passed argument will be at Positional Parameter `1`

 Using Positional Parameters: